PoliTeK/PolitekSP/README.md

 # PolitekSP
-Collection of instruments/ effects to use on the DaisySeed
+Collection of instruments/ effects made by PoliteK members to use on the DaisySeed